Dante4109/Sphinx-Documentation-Template/README.md

 - Generates a new build folder with the local project files.
 - Generates a docs folder with a producton ready copy of the static site.

-  *note: The docs folder is where you want to point your hosting platform of choice.*
+  *Note: The docs folder is where you want to point your hosting platform of choice.*

 server:
  - Run the python live server via localhost.
 While the server is running, changes made to the source code can be seen instantly by refreshing the page.